-2016 Cash Compensation of Directors.
-During 2016, following the changes noted above, we paid each non-employee director a flat fee of \$15,000 for their board and committee meeting attendance and participation and an annual retainer of \$5,000, except for the Audit Committee Chair and Nominating and Corporate Governance Chair, each of whom was paid an additional retainer of \$7,500, and the Compensation Committee Chair who was paid an additional retainer of \$2,000.
+2017 Cash Compensation of Directors.
+During 2017, we paid each non-employee director a flat fee of \$15,000 for their board and committee meeting attendance and participation and an annual retainer of \$5,000, except for the Audit Committee Chair and Nominating and Corporate Governance Chair, each of whom was paid an additional retainer of \$7,500, and the Compensation Committee Chair who was paid an additional retainer of \$2,000.
+No changes were made to these amounts in 2017 compared to 2016.

-2016 Equity Compensation of Directors.
-During 2016, we granted 3,224 restricted share units ("RSUs") to each non-employee director of the Company.
-The RSUs vest annually, in three equal increments as of the first, second, and third anniversaries of the grant date pursuant to the provisions of the 2010 Plan as discussed below.
-The grant date fair value of the RSUs granted to directors in 2016 was approximately the same as the grant date fair value of RSUs granted to directors in 2015.
+2017 Equity Compensation of Directors.
+During 2017, we granted 2,766 restricted share units ("RSUs") to each non-employee director of the Company.
+The RSUs vest annually, in three equal increments as of the first, second, and third anniversaries of the grant date pursuant to the provisions of the 2016 Plan as discussed below.
+The grant date fair value of the RSUs granted to directors in 2017 was approximately the same as the grant date fair value of RSUs granted to directors in 2016.
 Directors must remain in the service of the Company as a director for the RSUs to vest.